kandomediaza/ECEMS_version_1.2/README.md

 ## WASTE MANAGEMENT MENU

 ### DAILY RECYCLABLES
 - Daily recyclables page shows all recyclables ever entered into ECEMS in a table format by the floor staff and also shows stats based on what was recorded for the month we are in.
+Admin also has the ability to add recyclables too by using the ADD RECYCLABLES button on this page.

 ### COLLECTIONS
 - This page has not been programmed yet so no info is available.